RalphHightower/EOL-RalphHightower/EquipmentDisposition.md

 - HP-48GX
 - HP-67

+## Computer Science Books
+May be donated to the University of South Carolina College of Engineering
+- Art of Computer Science (3 volume set) by Donald Knuth

 ## Camera equipment
 - Canon A-1, Motor Drive MA: these have my Social Security Number engraved.
 Check with KEH to see if they will resell it without the SSN.
 It must be rendered illegible before disposition.
 I hate to have it destroyed; but ...